No Bad Questions About ML

 - Multimodal AI processes and integrates multiple data types, like text, images, video, and audio, for comprehensive analysis and understanding.

-- Single-modal AI handles one type of data (text or image), while multimodal AI combines various data types for richer insights.
+- Single-modal AI handles one type of data (for example, text or image), while multimodal AI combines various data types for richer insights.

 - Examples of multimodal AI include chatbots, sentiment analysis, self-driving cars, and language learning tools that combine data from various sources for improved functionality.